Is Dental Implant Painful? Dental Implant Procedure

 The answer is “yes.”
 This procedure has been used successfully in dentistry for more than 30 years and is regarded to be extremely safe.

-Dental implants have proven to be not just safe but the best ways to replace missing teeth when all other criteria have been met.
+Dental implants have proven to be not just safe but the best way to replace missing teeth when all other criteria have been met.
 As mentioned earlier, dental implants have two parts: the screw and the cap (crown).

 The implant screw is made up of titanium which is a biocompatible element and is routinely used in joint replacement surgeries, to place screws in bone surgeries in other parts of the body, etc. The jaw bone grows very well around a well-placed implant and gives the implant screw strength to support the crown and function like a real tooth.